Pepirob/discolect/README.md

 ## Product Description

-DiscoLect is platform for amateur music album reiviewing.
-Users can easily start a blog anc quickly do a review with prefiled album detail sheets from Spotify API.
-After creating a reviewe, albums are stored as references in DB on the review model; reviews can be browsed by using a search engine based on artists and their albums, so search results allow visiting the reviews and the author's profiles.
+DiscoLect is platform for amateur music album reviewing.
+Users can easily start a blog and quickly do a review with pre-filled album details' sheets from Spotify API.
+After creating a review, albums are stored as references in DB on the review model; reviews can be browsed by using a search engine based on artists and their albums, thus search results allow visiting the reviews and the author's profiles.

 ![Logo Talent Match](Discolect_Logo_All.png)